Global-Witness/the-companies-we-keep-public/README.md

 # Attribution

-This analysis was a collaboraiton between [DataKindUK](https://www.datakind.org/chapters/datakind-uk) and Global Witness.
+This analysis was a collaboration between [DataKind UK](https://www.datakind.org/chapters/datakind-uk) and Global Witness.

 # Questions / Feedback